 Now you know to keep in mind the reason why investors should be careful investing in Capella Education for the dividend.
 On the other hand, if you are not strictly just a dividend investor, the stock could still be offering some interesting investment opportunities.
 Given that this is purely a dividend analysis, you should always research extensively before deciding whether or not a stock is an appropriate investment for you.
 I always recommend analysing the company’s fundamentals and underlying business before making an investment decision.
 There are three pertinent aspects you should further research:

 - Future Outlook: What are well-informed industry analysts predicting for CPLA’s future growth?
 Take a look at our free research report of analyst consensus for CPLA’s outlook.

-- Valuation: What is Capella Education worth today?
-Is the stock undervalued, even when its growth outlook is factored into its intrinsic value?
-The intrinsic value infographic in our free research report helps visualize whether Capella Education is currently mispriced by the market.
+- Valuation: What is CPLA worth today?
+Even if the stock is a cash cow, it’s not worth an infinite price.
+The intrinsic value infographic in our free research report helps visualize whether CPLA is currently mispriced by the market.

 To help readers see pass the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price sensitive company announcements.